In this section

 Visit the ATO website for more information about:

-Penalties for tax offences may be very serious and can include an order to pay a penalty to the government , a fine and possibly go to jail.
+Penalties for tax offences may be very serious and can include an order to pay a penalty to the government, a fine or possibly prison.
 If you’re charged with a taxation offence, get legal advice.

-If you want to appeal a decision from the ATO you apply to the:
+If you want to appeal a decision from the ATO you should get legal advice.

 In some situations you may be able to access your superannuation early.
-Contact the Department of Human Services or your superannuation fund for information.
+Contact the ATO or your superannuation fund for information.
 You may need private legal advice.

 You may need legal advice if you: